bobcqs/quote-builder/README.md

 1. Install all dependencies in the Gemfile are available to the Ruby project:
     `bundle install`

-2. Creates the database for the current RAILS_ENV environment, runs migrations for the current environment that have not run yet:
+2. Runs migrations for the current environment that have not run yet:

-    `rake db:create db:migrate`
+    `rake db:migrate`

 3. Start Rails server: